 What is that specific thing I have to choose to believe, though, in order to be saved?
 Well, it can’t be that I have to believe Jesus is my Saviour, or that Jesus saved me, because we’ve already determined that He isn’t my Saviour (since otherwise I’d already be guaranteed salvation) and that He didn’t save me yet, so to believe He did save me when He didn’t actually do so would be believing a lie, and I hope no Christian would claim that we have to believe a lie in order to get saved (or that believing a lie somehow turns said lie into the truth).

 If this still isn’t clear, remember that we weren’t saved prior to our choosing to believe the good news (at least according to the traditional Christian perspective).
 Up until we hear the good news, Christ’s death for our sins, and His subsequent entombment and resurrection, accomplished absolutely nothing (at least for us) because we’re still not saved yet.
 Think about it: if the traditional Christian perspective is correct, at the time that Jesus walked out the tomb, nobody could have possibly been saved yet, which means His death for our sins, His entombment, and His resurrection had accomplished literally nothing for anybody yet.
-At that point, He wasn’t anybody’s saviour because nobody had been saved yet, since nobody even knew about — much less believed in — His death for our sins and His resurrection yet, which means that even His disciples couldn’t have been saved at that point because they didn’t even believe in His resurrection yet, nor were they aware that His death was for our sins.
+At that point, He wasn’t anybody’s saviour because nobody had been saved yet, since nobody even knew about — much less believed in — His death for our sins and His resurrection yet, which means that even His disciples couldn’t have been saved at that point — contrary to what Luke 10:20 seems to imply — because they didn’t even believe in His resurrection yet, nor were they aware that His death was for our sins (and it’s important to remember that Jesus’ disciples didn’t even understand that He was going to die prior to it actually happening).

 So make sure to choose to believe the Gospel in order to save yourself, since Christ wasn’t able to save you on His own, and God won’t help you if you don’t!
 And if you did choose to help yourself, congratulations on your salvation!